Disability Support Services

 The main role of the office is to oversee the student conduct process, educate the community on the Student Code of Conduct, and be an advocate for students who may have questions regarding community standards.
 Staff members in the Office of Student Rights & Responsibilities strive to promote a campus climate of integrity, service, commitment and excellence by focusing on promoting a holistic approach to student rights and responsibilities.

-The Office of Student Counseling & Wellness Services (SC&WS) provides brief individual, couples, and group therapy, crisis intervention, consultation, case management, and prevention services.
+The Student Counseling Center (SCC) provides brief individual and group therapy, crisis intervention, consultation, case management, and prevention services.
 These services can help facilitate students’ academic and life goals as well as enhance their personal growth and well-being.
 Our staff of licensed mental health professionals work with students to identify treatment goals and effective strategies to cope with difficult situations.
-All mental health services provided by the Office of Student Counseling & Wellness Services (SC&WS) are free, confidential (as the law allows), and are not part of a student’s academic or university record.
+All mental health services provided by the Student Counseling Center (SCC) are free, confidential (as the law allows), and are not part of a student’s academic or university record.

 All enrolled A&M-SA students are eligible to receive an initial appointment to assess their needs.
 The initial appointment is used to make treatment recommendations based on individual symptoms, severity, appropriateness of services, and availability of resources.
 At the conclusion of the initial appointment, the licensed provider will render a clinical recommendation based on services that are best suited to meet individual needs.